1. Tea cultivar

-To understand the story of the tea cultivar, firstly, we must understand that the tea plant is not self-pollinating.
+To start the story of tea cultivar, first of all, we must understand that the tea plant is not self-pollinating.

-As a consequence, the leaves of individual plants can be different in the color and the shape.
-Moreover, every single plant has its own distinct taste and flavor.
+As a consequence of this cross pollination, the leaves of the individual tea plant can be different in color and shape, moreover, in taste and flavor.

 In 1908, a Japanese tea cultivar, Yabukita, was established.